cohure/CHR2022-website/content/cfp.md

   describing your work in about **750** words (references excluded).
 Posters are well suited to present new or early stage research, for a corpus or database description, or for detailed technical explanations and clarifications.
+  Perhaps needless to say given the R in CHR, but posters must also describe actual _research_.
 Posters will not be published in the proceedings, but they will be added to the website of CHR.

 Overleaf has a word count functionality, or you can use the [TexCount](https://app.uio.no/ifi/texcount/) application.